andr3wli/powerPsych/README.md

 ## Acknowledgement

-The STAT 545B teaching team deserves a huge amount of credit for teaching this course so wonderfully\!
+The STAT 545B teaching team deserves a huge amount of credit for teaching this course so wonderfully!
 Thank you to our prof [Vincenzo Coia](https://vincenzocoia.com) and our wonderful TAs [Almas Khan](), [Diana Lin](http://www.birollab.ca/member/dlin), [Icíar Fernández Boyano](), and [Victor Yuan]().